project-sunbird/sunbird.org-docs/developer-docs/configuring_sunbird/configuration_services.md

 ## Chain Management for Configuration Services

-The rules are defined to maintain the configuration services in a hierarchial structure to run properly.
+A heirarchial structure is followed in the rules that are defined to maintain the configuration services to run properly.
+The heirarchy is defined as:

 1. Instance: contains the configuration variables in a well defined format, for that particular instance of Sunbird and the associated tenants
 2. Tenant: contains the configuration variables in a well defined format, for that tenant and its organizations
 3. Organization: contains the configuration variables in a well defined format for the organization

-The micro services needs configuration and the variables are the key-value pair that are unique values and needs to be grouped for ease of access.
-For example: the API_timeout is defined at all heirarchial level but contains different values for each level, in this case the configuration service has increased performance while changing the
+Each level of heirarchy has defined microservices that needs configuration and contains the variables in the key-value pair that are unique.
+These key-value pairs are grouped for ease of access in different components of the instance.
+For example: the API_timeout is defined at all heirarchial level but contains different values for each level, in this case the configuration service has increased performance while changing the values of the variable.

 ## Creating Configuration Services

-The initial or the default configurations are defined in HOCON format and is available with the <which, need link>code.
+The initial or the default configurations are defined in HOCON format and is available with the <*which*, need link> code.
 The configuration is available in [environment variables]() *external file hosted on cloud or a separate GIT repository*.
-During bootstrapping, the configuration service *must* read a system configuration available through an environment variable and understand the source of rest of the configurations <example>.
+During bootstrapping, the configuration service must read system configuration available through an environment variable and understand the source of rest of the configurations <need example>.
 It should read <what> from the specified location, parse and store with the attached storage.

 ## Updating Configuration Services